dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3182: Reject superiority ideas to promote inclusivity.
+### T3182: Judging cultures as superior or inferior is inaccurate and harmful.

 |Support|
 |---|